 The Team Registration fee collected by the RCX Program is used to pay the costs of running the RCX Program Tournaments.
 Funds are shared with local hosts to help offset their costs.
 Funds are used to provide tournament documents, e-docs, scoring programs, awards and other expenses.
 At some Regional Tournament sites, a separate fee may be charged by the host to help with their costs.

 Fees will not be refunded for unused Team Registrations after 30 days from the original date of purchase.
 Teams will be provided the opportunity to participate at an "in-person" or "virtual" tournament.
 It is the responsibility of the coach to make sure to read the RCX Program Rules, RCX Program emails, RCX Program website and other media which will provide information on how, and when to register and participate at a tournament.

 Should a tournament be cancelled for any reason, the RCX Program will make reasonable efforts to reschedule the tournament.
-Coaches of teams effected by a tournament cancellation will need to step up to host a rescheduled tournament at their school or other facility of their choice.
+Collectively, coaches of teams effected by a tournament cancellation will need to step up to host a rescheduled tournament at a school or other facility of their choice.
 The RCX Program will take reasonable steps to work with these coaches to provide a tournament in a timely manor.
-Ultimately, if a tournament can not be rescheduled, teams will automately participate in the Virtual Tournament.
+Ultimately, if a tournament can not be rescheduled, teams will automaticaly participate in the Virtual Tournament.

 The RCX Program intends to provide a positive robotics program for students to participate in.

 If you have any questions or concerns relating to the Team Registration Policy, bring it to the attention of the RCX Program at your earliest convenience.
 Contact us at email@example.com